By Moses Landon, Vice President of Patient Access Operations, and Sam Timpone, Director of Legal Revenue Recovery

 - Payers do not attempt to enforce contractual dispute periods for payer policies as they generally do not apply when a policy creates a fundamental or material alteration to a contract

-- Delivery of policies which materially alter terms occur in the contractually proscribed manner e.g. not general publication but directed delivery
+- Delivery of policies that materially alter terms occur in the contractually proscribed manner e.g. not general publication but directed delivery

 Providers should also review contracts that are approaching evergreen renewal or are subject to an upcoming period of renegotiation to do the following: